carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 # Processes

 We now know how to create and use Channels to control data flows in Nextflow.
-We will now see how to process independent tasks within a workflow.
+We will now see how to process tasks within a workflow.

-A `process` is the basic Nextflow computing primitive to execute foreign function i.e. custom scripts or tools.
+A `process` is the way Nextflow execute foreign function i.e. custom scripts or tools.

-> ## primitives
-> In computing, language primitives are the simplest elements available in a programming language.
-A primitive is the smallest 'unit of processing' available to a programmer of a given machine, or can be an atomic element of an expression in a language.
-> {: .callout}

 *Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes and are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
 It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output which are Channels*